ShiroWorks/Lumen-REST-API-with-JWT-authentication/README.md

-# Develop REST API with Lumen and JWT authentication
+# REST API with Lumen and JWT authentication

 # Installation